-- (1) The Ground Model (in EN 1997-2:2004) includes geology and presentation and evaluation of test results. - (2) The Geotechnical Model (in EN 1997-1:2004) covers design of the structure and so includes selection of the geotechnical design parameters.
+(I) The Ground Model (in EN 1997-2:2004) which includes geology and the presentation and evaluation of test results.

+(2) The Geotechnical Model (in EN 1997-1:2004) which covers design of the structure and so includes selection of the geotechnical design parameters.